Neutral phylogenetic models and their role in tree-based biodiversity measures: Yule--Harding trees

 The {\em depth} of an extant leaf $x$ in a reduced birth-death tree (or in a phylogenetic tree) is the number of edges between the root of the tree and leaf $x$.
 Similarly, the {\em depth} of an extant leaf $x$ in reduced evolutionary tree is the number of horizontal edges in the path from the root to $x$.
 Let $D_n$ (resp. $D'_n$) denote the depth of a randomly chosen (extant) leaf in a reduced birth-death tree (resp. reduced evolutionary tree) with $n$ leaves.

 Notice that for the reduced birth-death tree (or the phylogenetic tree) in Fig.~\ref{figfirst} the depth $D_3$ of a randomly chosen leaf equals 2 with probability $2/3$ and equals $1$ with probability $1/3$.
-By contrast, in the reduced evolutionary trees in this figure there are two (equally probable) scenarios to consider.
-In the first the depth of a randomly chosen leaf is uniform on 0,1,2; in the other the depth is 0 with probability $1/3$ and 1 with probability $2/3$. (as illustrated in Fig.~\ref{figfirst} lower right).
-Thus $D'_3 = 0,1, 2$ with probabilities: $\frac{1}{3}, \frac{1}{2}$ and $\frac{1}{6}$, respectively.
+By contrast, in the reduced evolutionary trees in this figure there are two scenarios to consider.
+In the first (the left-hand reduced evolutionary tree in Fig.~\ref{figfirst}), the depth of a randomly chosen leaf is uniform on 0,1,2; in the other (the right-hand reduced evolutionary tree in Fig.~\ref{figfirst}) the depth is 0 with probability $1/3$ and 1 with probability $2/3$ (the right-hand reduced evolutionary tree in Fig.~\ref{figfirst}).
+Since the two scenarios are equally likely it follows that $D'_3 = 0,1, 2$ with probabilities $\frac{1}{3}, \frac{1}{2}$ and $\frac{1}{6}$, respectively.

-For neutral models (in which the reduced birth-death tree shapes follow the YH model), the distribution for $D_n$ has the following exact expression: where $c(n-1, k)$ is the number of permutations on $n-1$ elements with $k$ cycles (the (unsigned) Stirling numbers of the first kind) \cite{mah92, lyn65}, and $\PP(D_n = k)=0$ otherwise.
+For neutral models (in which the reduced birth-death tree shapes follow the YH model), the distribution for $D_n$ has the following exact expression: where $c(n-1, k)$ is the number of permutations on $n-1$ elements with $k$ cycles (the (unsigned) Stirling numbers of the first kind) \cite{mah92, lyn65}, and $\PP(D_n = k)=0$ for $k \geq n$ or $k=0$.

 By comparison, for $D'_n$ under a neutral model we have the following result (the short proof is provided in the Appendix):

 \begin{proposition} \mbox{For } k=0, \ldots, n-1,